Finneran Pavilion – Villanova Wildcats

 In 1985, under the direction of coach Rollie Massimino, the men’s basketball team won the NCAA Men’s Division I Basketball Tournament in the first year of the 64-team field.
 The final game, against defending champion and ten points favorite Georgetown, is often cited among the greatest upsets in college basketball history.

 The Pavilion replaced the Villanova Field House as home to Villanova basketball.
 That building still exists just next door and has since been renamed the Jake Nevin Field House.
-The Pavilion is also expandable as an indoor track facility.
+The Pavilion was closed between 2017-2018 for a major remodel.
+In 2018 the newly remodeled and renamed Finneran Pavilion open again.

 The Wildcats had been part of the Big East since 1980.
 DePaul University, Georgetown University, Marquette University, Providence College, Seton Hall University, St. John’s University, and Villanova University chose to split from the football playing schools in order to focus on basketball.
 In 2013 these schools retained the existing Big East Conference name, logos, and men’s basketball tournament site while adding Butler University, Creighton University, and Xavier University.
 The football-playing members of the old Big East formed the American Athletic Conference.
 Much of the pre-2013 history is shared between the two conferences.